Turkel Tribe family trees - חקר משפחות טרקל, טורקל, טירקל

-Online trees of the "Türkel Tribe" project generated by RootsMagic 6.
+Online trees of the "Türkel Tribe" project generated by RootsMagic6™ (offline database RootsMagic7.6.3).

-Even if you are not Jewish, but your name sounds like Türkl you are welcome to join us.
-This name has been written arbitrarily with variations like: Turkle, Tuerkel, Terkl, Terkel, Tirkel, Tierkel, Tyrkel, etc.
+The name Türkl has been arbitrarily written with variations like: Turkl, Turkle, Tuerkel, Turkell, Turchel, Terkl, Terkel, Tirkel, Tirkell, Tierkel, Tyrkel, Torkel, etc.

-Below we refer to the puzzle: Why are Jewish Türkel folks from Galicia affiliated with a Turkish surname meaning, "the hand of the Turk", or "the land of the Turk"?
+Below we refer to the puzzle, why are Jewish Türkel folks from central Europe affiliated with a Turkish surname, meaning "the hand of the Turk" or "the land of the Turk"?

-The earliest reference to a Jewish fellow named Türkel is Itzhak (Issac) Tirkel of Lwow (Poland), who was murdered in June 1596, while he was on his way from Yas (Romania) to Eretz Ha`Yishme-elim (i.e. the Land of the Muslims = Turkey).
+The earliest known reference to a Jewish fellow named Türkel is Itzhak (Issac) Tirkel of Lwow (Poland), who was murdered in June 1596, while he was on his way from Yas (Romania) to Eretz Ha`Yishme-elim ארץ הישמעאלים (i.e. the Land of the Muslims = Turkey).

-According to a later legend, our family's surname was adopted by Perez (Peretz, ca. 1740-80), son of Rabbi Salomon (Shlomo) ha-Sepharadi (of Spain) and a grandson to Rabbi Jacob Munian from Krakow, who became the Rabbi of New Rausnitz, Czech (ca. 1710-30).
-The reference to this story is presented elsewhere, in our 'Turkel Tribe' website (see below a link).
+According to a later legend, our family's surname was adopted by Perez (פרץ Peretz, ca. 1740-80), son of Rabbi Salomon (Shlomo) ha-Sepharadi (of Spain) and a grandson to Rabbi Jacob Munian from Krakow, who became the Rabbi of Neu Rausnitz (Rousínov), Czech (ca. 1710-30).
+The reference to this story is presented in our 'Turkel Tribe' website (see a link below).

-So far we have found a few quite large Turkel "dynesties" extending up to 11 generations and many more quite smaller branches.
-We could not match them all, even though we are quite confident that most of them are family related.
-They share almost the same heritage.
+So far we have found Turkel "dynesties" some of them extending up to 11 generations.
+We could not match them all, but we are quite confident that they are family related because they share almost the same heritage.

 Our main 'Turkel Tribe' website (see a link below) includes information and stories about additional Turkel folks around the world, including pages dedicated to history, maps, name origins, famous Turkels etc.